Praveen271195/Securityy-Camera-with-OpenCV/README.md

 - <a href="https://plotly.com/python/marker-style/">Marker Style</a>
 - <a href="https://dash.plotly.com/datatable">Data Table</a>
 - <a href="https://plotly.com/python/bubble-charts/">Bubble Chart</a>

+## Description:
+Transforming from wide to long format can be done quite simple with Pandas function "melt".

+For more convenient analysis, the next step is to combine confirmed, deaths and recoveries tables into a single one.
+The CSSE Covid-19 dataset consists of three tables about daily confirmed, deaths and recoveries cases per country/region.
+Each table presents the data in wide (crosstab) format, with each day in a column.
+This format is very difficult to work with. so the first major preprocessing step is to pivot the data in these columns into rows.
+Transforming from wide to long format can be done quite simple with Pandas function "melt".

+Combining Tables

 ## Instructions to deploy Covid-19 Dash app on Heroku: